maxmekiska/arguing_predictors/documentation/docs/modify.md

     return consensus
 ```
 # main.py
 This file contains the logic of running the system from a command line.
-Multiple adjustments can be made to further tailr the system.
+Multiple adjustments can be made to further tailor the system.
 ## Importing the system
 This part of the code imports the python library PySimpleGUI to generate the GUI after the models have completed the training cycle.
 Moreover, it imports the proof-of-concept system.
 ```python3